 But the English were all business and surged into a 9-6 lead after the first six-minute quarter.

 Neither side made much of their double-point power plays in the second and third quarters, England scoring just 10 and New Zealand only six as the visitors led 21-20 heading into the last spell.

 Unfortunately for the English, they couldn't score again and the Ferns added a mere three points as defence dominated.
 That was enough for the narrow win and the first-ever Fast5 title.

 New Zealand began the final day with the biggest victory of the weekend, thrashing Jamaica 52-18 while England also comfortably saw off South Africa 39-15 in the other semi-final.

 South Africa beat Jamaica 38-34 in the third place play-off and tournament darlings Malawi edged Australia for the second time, 33-30 to gift the Diamonds the wooden spoon and an unenviable six losses from six games.

-Next story in National: Black Caps slide to third defeat
+Next story in New Zealand: Black Caps slide to third defeat

 Copyright © 2012, Radio New Zealand